-Idaho’s northerly latitude and location in the interior of North America gives it a climate with large seasonal differences in temperature, from cold winters to pleasantly warm summers.
-The low elevation areas of southern Idaho are shielded by mountains to the east and west, reducing the amount of moisture that can penetrate the area and resulting in generally low amounts of precipitation.
-The higher elevations of northern and central Idaho receive up to four times the amount of rain and snow compared to the southern portion of the state.
-The majority of precipitation occurs during the cool season (November–May), with the state being reliant on mountain snowpack for water storage.
+Due to Idaho’s northerly latitude and location in the interior of North America, its climate has large seasonal temperature differences, with cold winters and pleasantly warm summers.
+Wide ranges in elevation affect regional precipitation.
+The low-elevation regions of southern Idaho are shielded by mountains to the east and west, reducing the amount of moisture that can penetrate the area and resulting in generally low amounts of precipitation.
+By comparison, the higher elevations of northern and central Idaho receive up to four times the amount of rain and snow.
+The majority of precipitation falls during the cool season (November–May).
+Idaho is reliant on mountain snowpack for water storage.

-Temperatures in Idaho have increased about 1.5°F since the beginning of the 20th century (Figure 1).
-The year 2015 was the second hottest (after 1934) since records began in 1895, with a statewide average temperature of 46.9°F. Average high temperatures in Boise on a July day are around 92°F (individual July monthly averages have ranged from 79.6°F in 1993 to 98.6°F in 2007) and much lower in the northern town of Coeur D’Alene, where temperatures on a July day average 83.5°F (76.4°F–94.5°F).
-In January, average low temperatures are colder in Boise (23.6°F, range: 11.3°F–32.5°F) than in Coeur D’Alene (25.7°F, range: 20.5°F–31.9°F).
-Both the number of very hot days (maximum temperature above 95°F, Figure 2) and the number of very warm nights (minimum temperature above 70°F, Figure 3) have been above average in the 2000s.
-A winter warming trend is reflected in a significant decline in the number of very cold nights (minimum temperature below 0°F), which has been below the long-term average (1900–2014) since the early 1990s (Figure 4).
+Temperatures in Idaho have risen almost 2°F since the beginning of the 20th century (Figure 1).
+The year 2015 was the second-hottest (after 1934) since records began in 1895, with a statewide average temperature of 46.4°F. As with precipitation, Idaho’s temperature climate exhibits regional variation.
+In the southwestern city of Boise, the average (1991–2020 normals) high temperature in July is 92.7°F, while in the northern town of Coeur D’Alene, it is 82.8°F. In January, average low temperature is colder in Boise (25.5°F) than in Coeur D’Alene (26.2°F).
+Statewide, the number of very hot days (Figure 2) has been highly variable since 2000 but shows no overall trend.
+The number of warm nights (Figure 3) has been above average since 2000, exceeding the previous highest values of the late 1920s and 1930s.
+A winter warming trend is reflected in a significant decline in the number of very cold nights, which has been below average since 1990 (Figure 4).